jackmcc08/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Additional Information](#additional-information-and-hobbies) | [Personal Website](https://jackmcc08.github.io/) | [LinkedIn](https://www.linkedin.com/in/jackmcc08/)

 Hi!
 My name is Jack McCarthy and I am currently multiclassing as a programmer.
-I am a logical and organised thinker who is experienced at managing projects and working under pressure.
+I am a logical and organised thinker who is experienced at managing projects, a great team player and good at working under pressure.
 After 8 years in the energy industry as a procurement professional negotiating goods and services contracts, I am now looking to put my time and effort into creating programs which are fun and and easy to use (especially after having to use industry standard procurement programs!).

 My programming journey started in 2020 with freecodecamp and codecademy courses, before deciding to take the plunge in 2021 when I left my job and signed up to the Makers Academy Bootcamp.
 My experience at the Academy has been a fantastic and intense experience where I have built several awesome projects with various different technologies including Ruby-on-Rails and React.js.
 Four of these projects have been built in groups where we used Agile working practices, and delivered fully functioning programs in short timeframes, often while learning new technologies.